File information

 Well...
 I say lore accurate, but the lore on the moons is fairly obscure.
 However, one interesting note I did find is that during the moonphases, the stars actually shine through the moon, instead of the moon obscuring it.
 These were simple texture edits from the vanilla moon textures and it works straight out of the box.
 The moons are also more red (as it might be the blood of Lorkhan) and have no fake glow baked in the texture as the ENB itself picks this up.
 As a small added note, I did reduce the size of the moons by about 30%.
 This still keeps the moons big, but not as prominent.
 This is my personal flavor

-Game-playability on all levels:
+Game-playability and visibility on all levels:

 One of the biggest gripes for many people was Dusk and Dawn usually being too dark.
 Well say no more!
 Because with the Adaption levels and some clever tweaking, I managed to get these levels thuroughly balanced so you can clearly see things properly during these times.
 Twilight is no longer required or necessary.
 Night time levels are kept to a similar level as to Azurite's design, but with slightly more visibility during obscured areas.
 Though, the moonlight will help you guide your way.
 As for interiors, the same thing is kept in mind: visibility, still dark but with enough ambient to see object and surface detail.
 Furthermore a lot of effects have not been exagurated, like AO is not too strong so it won't cause artifacting, no extreme levels of Complex Particle lights, no extreme levels of bloom or anything.
 And a lot of other effects that are not too strong.
 In my opinion, I set everything just right and never too strong.
 Performance is actually optimised and surprisingly good.
 (Think Rudy levels of performance for comparison) All this to me is extremely favorable for a solid playthrough